-This charming cottage has a spacious open-plan living/dining room with lovely, large arch-shape feature windows and French doors opening out onto two pretty, south-facing patio gardens.
+This charming cottage has a spacious open-plan living/dining room with wood-burning stove, lovely, large arch-shape feature windows and French doors opening out onto two pretty, south-facing patio gardens.
 Leading from the living room is a games room and snug with small snooker table and TV.
 Fully fitted kitchen with small breakfast area.
-First floor: Two comfortable bedrooms – one double with 5ft bed (standard double bed until 1st March 2014) and one twin – each with en-suite dressing area and bathroom with toilet.
+First floor: Two comfortable bedrooms – one double with 5ft bed and one twin – each with en-suite dressing area and bathroom with toilet.

-- Elec, NSH, hot water, panel/convector heaters and use of swimming pools £94 pw or £47 for short breaks
+- Electricity, NSH, hot water, panel/convector heaters and use of swimming pools £114 per week or £62 for short breaks

 - Small patio and garden with furniture

 - Games room with ‘fun’ snooker table (6ft x 3ft)